MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-linux-offline.md

 ## Install package dependencies

 On the target system which is disconnected from the internet, run `rpm -qi <package-name>` to install any packages that are missing from your system.

-## Unpack distributions
+For example, `rpm -qi lib12png12-1-2-50-10.el7.x86_64.rpm`.

-Next, unpack the distributions for .NET Core and MRS.
+## Unpack .NET Core and set symbolic link

-> [!Important]
-> Do not unpack MRO.
-Instead, copy the gzipped tar file to the MRS90LINUX directory using the instructions below.
+For an offline installation of .NET Core, manually create its directory path, unpack the distribution, and then set references so that the component can be discovered by other applications.

 1. Log in as root or as a user with super user privileges (`sudo -s`).

-2. Switch to the **/tmp** directory (assuming it's the download location).
+2. Switch to the **/tmp** directory (assuming it's the download location) and execute `ls` to list the files as a verification step.
+You should see the tar.gz files you transferred earlier.

 3. Make a directory for .NET Core: